Massive Digital Over-the-Air Computation for Communication-Efficient Federated Edge Learning: The Proposed MD-AirComp Scheme

 \subsubsection{Codebook-Based Modulation}

 We consider the same random access codebook shared by all the devices, denoted by ${\bf P}\in\mathbb{C}^{L\times N}$, where each column of ${\bf P}$ is a codeword of length $L$, and there are $N$ codewords in total.
 In the proposed scheme, there is a one-to-one mapping between ${\bf P}$ and ${\bf U}$.
-To be specific, if the device acquires the quantized value $[{\bf U}]_{:,n}$, then the modulation codeword (or sequence) $[{\bf P}]_{:,n}$ that has the same index $n$ will be transmitted.
+To be specific, if the device acquires the quantized value $[{\bf U}]_{:,n}$, then the modulation codeword (or sequence) $[{\bf P}]_{:,n}$ with the same index $n$ is transmitted.
 The transmission process is similar to the preamble transmission of random access procedure in 5G communication systems \cite{3GPP}.
-Hence, the proposed codebook-based modulation is more suitable for the current wireless networks compared to the analog modulation used in AirComp.
+Hence, the proposed codebook-based modulation is more suitable for the current wireless networks compared to analog modulation typically employed in AirComp.